 Built by Anton Flettner, and even assisted by Albert Einstein, the Buckau was finished in 1924.
 It proved advantageous to sailed ships, in the sense that it could tack into the wind at 20-30 degrees, as opposed to sails at 45 degrees to the wind.
 The rotors were also less likely to be damaged in storms than the sails, adding to the reliability of the ship, powered by an electric motor.

 Viking Grace Ferry Ship

-A ferry ship with one 24 metre high rotor sail, the Viking Grace Ferry is a relatively new compared to the above, finished in 2014.
+A ferry ship with one 24 meter high rotor sail, the Viking Grace Ferry is relatively new compared to the above, finished in 2014.
 It is expected that the rotor sail will help save up to 6% of the fuel: the equivalent of €180,000 and 900 tones of carbon dioxide a year.